 Each tab has its significance.
 To find out more, let's drill through the following sections.

-As soon as you click the Start Journey button, you'll be redirected to the History tab.
+As soon as you click the Save & Start button, you'll be redirected to the History tab.
 The History tab showcases the execution history of your journey.
-Each execution history has a unique ID, Start date, and Description:
+Each execution history has a STATUS and DESCRIPTION:

-Click on the journey history to view it in detail.
-In this window, shown in Figure 5, you will see some important data related to your journey.
+Click on the journey history to view the Transaction Report.
+In Figure 5, you will see a detailed report related to your journey.
 It is as follows:

-Clicking on the Trigger statement will open the trigger data which is divided into two tabs, Input and Output.
+Click the Event statement to open the trigger data.
+It is divided into two tabs; Input and Output.
 The Input tab shows the variable(s) and its value(s) that you have specified as an input in the trigger fields while creating a journey.
 The Output tab highlights real-time data that the trigger has received during execution.
 This data then gets sent to the action we used in our journey:

-Clicking on the Steps statement will give similar tabs as like triggers, but with different input and output.
+Click the Steps statement to get the data that has been processed.
+This will give similar tabs as like triggers, but with different input and output.
 The Input data shows the variable(s) and its value(s) that you have specified as in input in the action fields while creating a journey:

 In the Output tab, the SENT label ensures that the Gmail trigger has successfully sent a newly received email to a specified email address.
-Hence, the execution of our journey is successful and is now ready to send the emails to other email IDs automatically.
+Hence, the execution of our journey is successful and is now ready to automatically send the emails to other email IDs.

-Quickwork Journey Builder allows you to re-execute the same journey with a single mouse click.
-When re-runed, the trigger event will flow through the sequence of actions in the journey again.
+Quickwork allows you to re-execute the same journey with a single mouse click.
+When re-runed, the trigger event flows through the actions in the journey again.
 This feature is useful when:

 You have edited the journey and want to test it